Current

 Fall 2021 - present

-Jovanny received his B.S. in chemistry from the University of North Georgia in 2021.
+Jovanny received his B.S. in chemistry from the University of North Georgia in Spring 2021.
 His undergraduate research focused on PPV polymer synthesis under Dr. Brynna Quarles.
-He and his cat, Luna, arrived at Texas A&M in the fall of 2021 and joined the Ozerov group in October that same year.
+He arrived at Texas A&M in Fall 2021 with his cat Luna and joined the Ozerov group in October that same year.
+Jovanny is currently researching the utility of a bis-stiborane pincer for small molecule activation, as well as designing novel PBP pincer ligand frameworks and complexes.
 In his free time, Jovanny enjoys playing video games, running, and listening to music.
-Jovanny is currently researching the utility of a bis-stiborane pincer for small molecule activation, designing new PBP ligands and metal complexes, and synthesizing new metal complexes catalytic for arene hydrogenation.

 Joshua Daum